SuzeShardlow/alexa_skill_skedaddle/README.md

 We are using AWS Lambda and Python.

-I am working with @simonprickett on this project to get some practise using Github issues, projects and branches.
+I am working with a senior developer on this project to get some practise using Github issues, projects and branches.
 I am doing all the coding and he is approving my pull requests.